-Within five calendar days (excluding scheduled breaks of 5 calendar days or more) of the date of the UMA written notification to the student regarding failure to maintain a CGPA of 2.0, the student may submit a written appeal and supporting documents to the Campus Director/Program Director (Clearwater) or to the Learner Services Advisor (online).
-If a student fails to submit a written appeal within five calendar days (excluding scheduled breaks of 5 calendar days or more) of notification, the student is dismissed.
+Five calendar days (excluding scheduled breaks of 5 calendar days or more and LOAs) after the date of notification to the student regarding failure to maintain a CGPA of 2.0, the student may submit a written appeal and supporting documents to the Campus Director/Program Director (Clearwater) or to the Learner Services Advisor (online).
+If a student fails to submit a written appeal five calendar days (excluding scheduled breaks of 5 calendar days or more and LOAs) after the date of notification, the student is dismissed.
 If the appeal is approved, the student's school status is changed to Suspension AY 2, and the student is ineligible for Federal Student Aid, if qualified, until a CGPA of 2.0 is met at the next evaluation point.